So I’m in Spain.

 I had ten ‘free’ days, without any real obligations.
-I left it and left it, because I’m still waiting for the council to fix the remaining leaks.
+I left it and left it, because I’m still waiting for the council to fix the remaining leaks my flat.
 In the end I realised that they were doing nothing and bothering them every day wasn’t making any difference.
-So I covered my kitchen in towels and plastic sheeting (like a kill room; yes I’ve seen Dexter) and took myself off to Spain.
+So I covered my kitchen in towels and plastic sheeting and took myself off to Spain.

 I originally planned to go to Sicily.
 I had an intense craving for volcanoes and I had a vision of myself standing on top of mount Etna, mainland Europe’s largest active volcano.
 However when I checked the weather forecast for Sicily it was showing a lot of drizzle.
 I re-checked my fantasy and in none of them was I standing on Mount Etna shivering in a waterproof poncho, so at the last minute I decided to go to the South of Spain instead, where there is statistically much less chance of rain.

 I found a reasonable EasyJet flight into Seville and from there got a train to my Airbnb room in Jerez, which takes around an hour.
-Ryanair do flights direct into Jerez from London but I don’t use Ryanair, mainly.because they use Stanstead airport, which must win some kind of award for being the most inconvenient ‘London’ airport .
+Ryanair do flights direct into Jerez from London but I don’t use Ryanair.
+Mainly this is because they use Stanstead airport, which must win some kind of award for being the most inconvenient ‘London’ airport .
 So an hour’s train journey seems a small price to pay not to have to use Ryanair.